Skip to content

 International students report almost 90% satisfaction scores for their living and study experience in Australia 2018 Department of Education International Student SurveyRecent sentiment surveys conducted by Study Australia have found that more than 80% of onshore students intend to finish their studies in Australia, indicating they are very satisfied with the quality of their education they have been receiving.

-See also 10 Cheapest Universities in Australia for International Students
+See also 10 Cheapest University in United Arab Emirates for International Students

 4. Best Student Cities